 What if I don't agree with the audit results?

-You will have fifteen (15) days from the date the "Final Determination" letter, confirming the approved audit findings, is mailed to you in which to file an appeal of the audit.
-The appeal must be submitted in writing within 15 days of the "Final Determination" letter.
+The audit may be appealed.
+You will have twenty-eight (28) days for Unemployment Insurance and thirty (30) days for Workers' Compensation from the date the "Final Determination" letter, confirming the approved audit findings, is mailed to you in which to file an appeal of the audit.
+The appeal must be submitted in writing.
 The written appeal should state why you believe the audit is incorrect.

 Does an appeal stop interest from accruing?